 Hershey’s Milk Chocolate is fairly sweet as far as chocolates go, and is smooth and soft to eat.
 It does not melt too fast in your hands, but it does not tolerate high temperatures well.
-This candy bar is a classic, a tasty and simple candy bar, and a good standby for when you want a light and sweet slab of easy to eat chocolate to snack on.
+This candy bar is a classic, tasty and simple candy bar, and a good standby for when you want a light and sweet slab of easy-to-eat chocolate to snack on.

 The Popularity Of Hershey’s Bar

 The Hershey’s Bar is one of the most popular candy bars in the world, is considered an American classic candy bar.
 The are many ideas on how Hershey’s became such a candy icon in the snack world, and in the end, it is the eye of the beholder that counts; however, we can always speculate on what makes this candy bar so popular.
 One reason could be that it has been around for so long, with Hershey’s first being introduced at the very start of the 20th century.
 The Hershey Bar has had plenty of time to become well known both in the United States and around the world and started off earlier than most of its main competitors in the market today.
 Another reason for Hershey’s popularity could be due to its simple design, and sweet taste.
 The bar is not fancy, with its original version being just a slab of chocolate, milk chocolate that is.
 Milk chocolate is very popular in the American candy market, and people like its sweet taste.
 Perhaps this is what’s bolstering the popularity of Hershey’s, people’s enjoyment of the milk chocolate that this candy bar provides.
 Whatever the reason, Hershey’s Bars enjoy immense popularity; Although there is often a fair bit of friendly debate on if Hershey’s is as good as more European favored dark chocolate brands, that have a higher cocoa content and are more bitter tasting.